Prof. Filiz Gürel

 Turkish Academician, Molecular Biologist and Plant Geneticist.

-My research is focused on the (1) application and improvement of plant genetic transformation and (2) molecular basis of stress-tolerance in plants.
+My research is focused on the (1) improvement of genetic transformation in monocots and (2) search for molecular basis of stress-tolerance in plants.

-The effect of global warming in the long term is expected to be widespread and severe drought episodes will lead to decrease in global crop production.
-In our work, we have analysed the physiological responses and differential expression of stress-related genes in Turkish barley plants, under different stressful conditions, such as salinity, dehydration, and Fusarium culmorum infection.
+The effects of global warming are expected to be widespread in near future and severe drought episodes will lead to decrease in global crop production, especially in semi-arid regions such as Mediterranean.
+In our work, we have analysed the physiological responses and differential expression of stress-related genes in barley plants, under different stressful conditions including salinity, dehydration, and Fusarium culmorum infection.
 We have also sequenced a stress-induced gene, Dhn3, in wild barley populations to understand the range of mutations and contribution of allelic variation in stress adaptation.

 Education & Experience:

-New York Stony Brook University, Dept. of of Biochemistry and Cell Biology, USA.
+Postdoctoral Research Associate (1998-1999) New York Stony Brook University, Dept. of Biochemistry and Cell Biology (Prof. V. Citovsky’s Lab.)

 Rhee Y, Gürel F, Gafni Y, Dingwall C and Citovsky V (2000).
 A genetic system for detection of protein nuclear import and export, NATURE/BIOTECHNOLOGY 18: 433-437.